tynovsky/cpan-tutorials/03-make-your-own-distribution.md

     =head1 DESCRIPTION

     Acme::Hola is a library that greets world in given language.
-Together with the module an executable `hola` is installed which does the same on command line.
+Together with the module an executable C<hola> is installed which does the same on command line.

     =head1 LICENSE